January 27-February 9: (myCary, walk-in or mail-in)

 - All Cary residents

-- Non-Cary residents returning to the same age division (Mail In Only)
+- Nonresidents returning to the same age division from Spring 2019 (mail-in only)

 - All Cary residents